Tuesday, November 5, 2024

 "Plath" was not a rare name.
 Wisconsin was crawling with Plaths, unrelated, when Sylvia's father started college there.
 "Plath" or "Platt," meaning "flat" or "low," indicates origins in northern Germany's lowlands and wetlands (see the red in the map, its original here).
 Plath versus Platt?
 The German language's historic consonant and vowel shifts did not reach the north, so the north's Low German dialect has the "th" that High German famously does not except for words borrowed from Greek such as Bibliothek and Mathematik, and names such as Theodor or Goethe.
 It's "t" with a little puff of air.

-Now, the exception: The Plath who became a Platt after threatening by mail to kill folks he said owed him money.
+Now, the exception: The Plath who became a Platt after threatening to kill folks he said owed him money.
 [1]

 January 1914